Scotland confirms Covid boosters for over-40s

 'Delighted with uptake'

-The JCVI (Joint Committee on Vaccination and Immunisation) has issued new advice saying people aged 40-49 will be boosted with either Pfizer or a half dose of the Moderna jab, which still gives a potent immune response.
+The JCVI said people aged 40-49 will be boosted with either Pfizer or a half dose of the Moderna jab, which still gives a potent immune response.
 This should be offered six months after the second dose.

 Young people aged 16 and 17 are now eligible for a second dose of the Covid-19 vaccine, which will be offered from 12 weeks after their first.